aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 - Now that the backend has been built, the next step is to create clusters for protein structure prediction.
 - In the Cloud9 IDE terminal, enter the following.
+- You can modify config.yml to change instance type which is appropriate to your workload.

 **NOTE**: The following includes commands for both AlphaFold2 and ColabFold.
 Choose one that you prefer.